venilnoronha/venilnoronha.github.io/about/index.md

 Currently, I work at [Stripe, Inc.][stripe], one of the leading payment platforms in the world.
 There, I'm building innovative products for online payments, and have also worked on the service mesh and service discovery platforms that power Stripe’s infrastructure.
-Before joining Stripe, I was a senior engineer at [VMware, Inc.][vmware], where I led several projects for the [Tanzu Service Mesh][tsm] product.
+Before joining Stripe, I was at [VMware, Inc.][vmware], where I led several projects in relation with the [Tanzu Service Mesh][tsm] product.
 Prior to that, I developed SaaS products at [Germin8][germin8], a Microsoft-backed social media analytics startup in Mumbai.